philippfeldner/diary-survey-bot/README.md

 - **DEBUG:** Debug mode on/off (bool).
 For debugging purposes.
 If activated it also stores the debug info to a log.txt file.
-- **DELETE:** Activates (bool) the /delete_me command that allows the user to withdraw himself from the study and deltes all his records, including csv and database entries.
+- **DELETE:** Activates (bool) the /delete_me command that allows the user to withdraw himself from the study and deletes all his records, including csv and database entries.
 - **QUICK_TEST:** For testing purposes.
 If set to a different value than False it reduces the time of the scheduling blocks to n seconds.